-This command is available only if you have configured a dual IPv4 and IPv6 Switch Database Management (SDM) template on the switch.
+This command is available only if the switch stack is running the advanced IP services image and you have configured a dual IPv4 and IPv6 Switch Database Management (SDM) template on the switch.

 The default global count is 2.

 The default VLAN count is 0 (the global count is used).